-It’s often better to speak to an employment lawyer to understand whether your claim has any basis before putting yourself through the stress of preparing for a full employment tribunal.
+It’s often better to speak to a lawyer to understand whether your claim has any basis before putting yourself through the stress of preparing for a full tribunal.

-Even if you’ve got a claim, an employment lawyer will help you decide how to raise it, for example against the colleague harassing you, or against the company, or both jointly.
+If you have a claim, a lawyer will help you decide how to raise it, for example against the colleague harassing you, or against the company, or both jointly.

 Finally, they will also help you evaluate any settlement offers you receive and whether you should be considering accepting them.
 There can be penalties for failing to accept a fair settlement offer if you go on to lose your claim.

 Get in touch today by giving us a few details and a brief outline of your matter, and we’ll put you in touch with an LGBT Lawyer.